-Anthem of the Seas, the second of three 167,800-ton, 4,180-passenger next generation Royal Caribbean cruise ships to debut, will launch spring 2015 with 2,090 cabins.
-Its sister ship, Quantum of the Seas, is due to launch in November, 2014.
-The third as yet unnamed ship will debut in mid-2016.
+Anthem of the Seas, the second of three 167,800-ton, 4,180-passenger next-generation Royal Caribbean cruise ships, will launch spring 2015 with 2,090 cabins including 373 virtual balconies -- inside cabins featuring real-time views of the ocean and destinations.
+Quantum Class fleetmate Quantum of the Seas will sail November 2015, and a third, yet unnamed ship will debut in mid-2016.

-The three ships represent a significant reduction in size compared with Royal Caribbean's Oasis-class ships, which measure 225,282 tons and carry 5,400 passengers at double occupancy.
-At 167,800 tons, the new-builds are similar in tonnage to RCI's 154,407-ton Freedom-class trio but carry 4,180 passengers (double occupancy).
+The Quantum Class represents a significant reduction in size compared with Royal Caribbean's Oasis Class ships, which measure 225,282 tons and carry 5,400 passengers at double occupancy.
+The Quantum Class is more similar in tonnage to RCI's 154,407-ton Freedom Class trio.

 Other features announced so far include:

 Cabins will be nine percent larger, on average, than those of the Oasis Class ships.

 Standard amenities will include modern touches such as USB outlets, larger storage solutions and multifunctional furniture.

 Of 2,090 cabins, 1,570 will be balconies, 147 will be outside cabins, 373 will have virtual balconies (inside) and 34 cabins will be wheelchair accessible.

 Family-connected cabins will offer flexibility for multigenerational families, connecting three cabin categories to create layouts that provide separate bedrooms and bathrooms for each occupant.
 The layouts provide shared space with the benefit of added individual privacy.